MinaasaZillowArte/chatnpt/README.md

 Integration tests are available at the `/test` page.
 This page provides links to test the following integrations:

-- **Sentry**: Click "Test Sentry" to trigger an error that should be captured by Sentry
 - **Axiom**: Click "Test Axiom" to send a test log that should appear in Axiom

-After triggering the tests, verify the results in your Sentry and Axiom dashboards.
+After triggering the tests, verify the results in your Axiom dashboard.